 5. Security Maturity Key Performance Indicators

 Security is an iterative process.
 Organizations must continually monitor, assess, respond, and remediate to avoid incidents.
-By understanding your baseline and goals, you can make progress toward better threat management.
+By understanding your baseline and goals, you can move toward better threat management.

-If you need some inspiration, John Kindervag offers a model for broad-based security maturity assessment in his Forrester Research, which can be useful in the development of tailored metrics for your security program:
+If you need some inspiration, John Kindervag offers a model for broad-based security maturity assessment in his Forrester Research, which can be helpful in the development of tailored metrics for your security program:

 Level Characteristics